Coder4916/Think-In-Space/README.md

 [6 best website builders for Life Coaches](https://www.websiteplanet.com/blog/best-website-builders-for-life-coaches/?cq_src=google_ads&cq_cmp=11118429292&cq_term=&cq_plac=&cq_net=g&cq_plt=gp&gclid=Cj0KCQjw_5unBhCMARIsACZyzS2Bhh3MQ7QewK3UK3YkML_UYDLsx-kCgIStd0Xwz-qnJVSeyeP-mhoaAruPEALw_wcB)

-### Project Goals
+### **Project Goals**

-The project goal is to provide an informational and promotional website for a Life Coaching Website 'Think-in-Space'.
+The project goal is to provide an informational and promotional life coaching website 'Think-in-Space'.
 This site will make it easy for customers looking for life coaching to determine whether this is the right route and approach for them, and enable them to start the journey.

-### User Goals
+### **User Goals**

 The target audience for this website is varied, as life coaching is available to all.
 The key thing is to enable those that are in need to find this coach, and make contact.
 Location is not important as the services are available remotely as well as face to face.